GLOBAL MARKETS-Britain's sterling gives up gains but stocks edge higher

 * Brexit vote, Yellen testimony keep investors cautious

-* Brent crude oil dips back below $50 a barrel (Updates market activity, adds analyst quote)
+* Brent crude oil dips back below $50 a barrel (Updates with early U.S. market activity, changes dateline, previous LONDON)

 By Edward Krudy

-NEW YORK, June 21 (Reuters) - Stock markets edged higher on Thursday while sterling reversed gains after hitting a more than 5-1/2-month high earlier in the day as polls and surveys showed the United Kingdom's vote on leaving the EU is on a knife-edge.
+NEW YORK, June 21 (Reuters) - Global stock markets edged higher on Thursday while sterling reversed gains after hitting a more than 5 1/2-month high earlier in the day as polls and surveys showed the United Kingdom's vote on leaving the EU on a knife-edge.

 Mixed trading across asset classes pointed to uneasiness in markets, investors said, and came after Monday's dramatic surge in "risk assets," driven by polls showing the chance of the United Kingdom leaving the EU appearing to lessen.

-Oil prices fell nearly 65 cents, briefly dropping back below $50 per barrel and ending a two-day rally as the latest opinion polls indicated Thursday's referendum could go either way.
-But gold and the yen, safe-haven assets that often rally when investors are uncertain, continued to head lower.
+Oil prices fell nearly $1, dropping back below $50 per barrel and ending a two-day rally as the latest opinion polls indicated Thursday's referendum could go either way.
+But gold, a safe-haven asset, continued to head lower.

+"All eyes are on that vote," said Ian Lyngen, a senior government bond strategist at CRT Capital in Stamford, Connecticut.

 Fed Chair Janet Yellen said global risks and a U.S. hiring slowdown warrant a cautious approach to raising interest rates.
 Her comments before the Senate Banking Committee seemed to signal no pressing need for the Fed to raise rates.

-"Brexit has really dominated everything for the past several weeks," said Richard Gilhooly, head of rates strategy, at CIBC World Markets in New York.
-"The shift in the Fed's stance and forecasts have nothing to do with Brexit.
-There is something problematic with productivity and long-term growth as some economists have suggested."

-The dollar strengthened against a basket of major currencies , mainly due to a 0.8 percent surge against the yen, which has retreated this week on indications the campaign for Britain to stay in the EU has regained momentum.
+The dollar strengthened against a basket of major currencies , surging 0.6 percent against the safe-haven yen, which has retreated this week on indications the campaign for Britain to stay in the EU has regained momentum.

-The MSCI's all-country world stock index edged up 0.2 percent after surging 1.7 percent on Monday.
-Wall Street stocks as measured by the S&P 500 rose 0.1 percent, paring some gains after Yellen's cautious outlook.
+The MSCI's all-country world stock index edged up 0.3 percent after surging 1.7 percent on Monday.
+Wall Street stocks as measured by the S&P 500 rose 0.3 percent, initially pairing some gains after Yellen's cautious outlook.

-But in Europe, shares continued to drive higher.
-The pan-European FTSEurofirst 300 index added 0.7 percent after gaining 3.7 percent on Monday.
-Britain's blue-chip FTSE 100 index edged up 0.4 percent.
+The pan-European FTSEurofirst 300 index added 0.9 percent after surging 3.7 percent on Monday.
+Britain's blue-chip FTSE 100 index edged up 0.6 percent.

-Brent crude oil hovered around $50 a barrel, which it passed on Monday for the first time in a week in a rally driven by polls that appeared to show the "Leave" campaign's momentum weakening.
-It last traded at $50.06 but hit a low of $49.46 during the session.
+Brent crude oil fell back below $50 a barrel, which it past on Monday for the first time in a week in a rally driven by polls that appeared to show the "Leave" campaigns momentum weakening.
+It last traded at $49.95.

 Concern that Britain, the world's fifth-largest economy, will leave the EU has weighed on financial markets for weeks and has been cited by central bankers, including Yellen, as a major obstacle for the global economy.